Black Oak (Gary)

 Black Oak is a neighborhood located on the far southwest side of Gary, Indiana.
 As of 2000, Black Oak had a population of 4,216, which was 84.7% white.
 It is Gary's only majority-white neighborhood, and the most recent neighborhood added to the city.
 Black Oak was annexed in 1976, under the administration of mayor Richard Hatcher.
 Prior to that, Black Oak had been an unincorporated area informally associated with nearby Hammond, and the area has Hammond telephone numbers.

-Located in Gary's southwest corner, Black Oak adjoins the town of Griffith and unincorporated Calumet Township; within Gary, neighboring neighborhoods include Glen Park to the east and Tolleston and Westside to the north.
-The neighborhood's northern boundary is formed by 25th Avenue, just north of the Borman Expressway; its eastern boundary is formed by Grant Street.
+Located in Gary's southwest corner, Black Oak adjoins the City of Hammond to the west, and the Town of Griffith and unincorporated Calumet Township to the south.
+The neighborhood's northern boundary is formed by 15th Avenue, just north of Interstate 80; and its eastern boundary is formed by Burr Street and Clark Road.
 Most of the neighborhood lies within the floodplain of the Little Calumet River.

 Because of its former status as an unincorporated region of the county, Black Oak is served by the Lake Ridge Schools Corporation, which also covers Calumet Township, rather than the Gary Community School Corporation.
 Similarly, it is the only neighborhood in Gary served by a branch of the Lake County Public Library rather than the Gary Public Library.
 Private schools in Black Oak include Gary Academy and the Black Oak School for the Deaf, both of which are K-12 schools.

 The housing stock in Black Oak is dominated by single-family and mobile homes.
 As of 2000, occupancy was 88%, and owner-occupancy was 70%.
 Black Oak is the only neighborhood in Gary where mobile homes make up a significant fraction of total housing.
 Thanks to its late date of annexation, it is also the only neighborhood where most development predates the neighborhood's becoming part of Gary.